ljagiela/sm-wdio-e2e-test/readme.md

 ## Running the tests

 #### all tests
-when providing an URL for baseUrl param please note that there should be no extra chars like `/`
+When providing an URL for baseUrl param please note that there should be no extra chars at the end like `/`
 ```
 yarn test --baseUrl=http://testedwebsite.com
 ```

-#### specific spec
+#### specific test file
 ```
 yarn test --baseUrl=http://your-tested-website.com --spec=prizesList.spec.js
 ```

 ### Reporting
-project uses allure reporter for reporting, run:
+To generate allure reports run:
 ```
 yarn allure
 ```